Azure/azure-iot-sdk-csharp/iothub/device/samples/convention-based-samples/readme.md

   - The top-level interface defines telemetry, properties and commands.
   - The model includes two [Thermostat][thermostat-model] components, and a [device information][d-device-info] component.

+> NOTE: These samples are only meant to demonstrate the usage of Plug and Play APIs.
+If you are looking for a good device sample to get started with, please see the [device reconnection sample][device-reconnection-sample].
+It shows how to connect a device, handle disconnect events, cases to handle when making calls, and when to re-initialize the `DeviceClient`.

 [pnp-convention]: https://docs.microsoft.com/azure/iot-pnp/concepts-convention
 [d-thermostat]: ./Thermostat
 [d-temperature-controller]: ./TemperatureController